panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 There are side-effects that you'd like to invoke once after the component mounting.

-To do so, supply the callback containing the side-effect executed after mounting, and indicate an empty dependencies array `[]`:
+To do so, supply the callback with side-effect and indicate an empty dependencies array `[]`:

 ```jsx{8}
 import { useEffect } from 'react';